Top

 I’m afraid I’ve not seen this particular issue before – it could be something to do with the way the hosting and/or DB is configured.
 I would attempt to ask your hosting provider if they have any clues – failing that, a scour around Google may provide some help in figuring out what’s wrong.

-5. Comment by Paul Whipp — March 24, 2010 @ 1:37 am [Link]
+5. Paul Whipp - March 24, 2010 at 1:37 am

 Thanks for this useful article, I’d got most of the way but the cache caught me out until google brought me to you.